derykmakgill/derykmakgill.github.io/contact.md

 My email is <a href="mailto:deryk@makgill.ch">deryk@makgill.ch</a>.

-I love email and I try to respond to everyone.
-If I don't, it is probably my fault, not yours.
+If I don't reply, it is probably my fault, not yours.

 I don't check DMs.

-## Physical mail

-You can mail me letters or packages at 4770 Ruffner St, San Diego, CA 92123.
-They will be screened and forwarded to me from there!